 Widespread in North America; Mexico, Central America and South America.

 Uncommon all year in peninsular Florida; may stray to the Keys.

 Three or more broods per year in South Florida, mostly from February to September.
 The eggs are laid singly on the leaves and flowers of the host plants.

 The caterpillars feed on the leaves and flowers of the host plants.
 Native larval host plants include the cultivated mock bishopsweed (Ptilimnium capillaceum), spotted water-hemlock (Cicuta maculata) and water dropwort (Tiedmannia filiformis).
 The larvae also feed on the cultivated celery (Apium graveolens), parsley (Petroselinum crispum) and sweet fennel (Foeniculum vulgare).
-Native nectar plants include the cultivated shrub firebush (Hamelia patens) and the wildflower purple thistle (Cirsium horridulum).
+Native nectar plants include the cultivated shrub firebush (Hamelia patens var. patens) and the wildflower purple thistle (Cirsium horridulum).